 If you use any other Nest products, you know that Nest does not provide any local storage, a bummer for anyone who wants to be in total control of their footage.
-Unfortunately, Nest’s cloud storage through Nest Aware is pretty pricey.
-Keep in mind that Nest Aware comes with more than just cloud storage, discussed below in the “Extras” section.
+However, they recently lowered their cloud storage pricing, and it’s pretty reasonable, which is a good sign.

 Smart Platform Integration

 Unsurprisingly, the video doorbell integrates with all of the Nest products along with Google Assistant.
 That means that Google Assistant can announce when someone’s at your door or show you your visitor via Chromecast.

 If you purchase Nest Aware at any level, you’ll receive person detection and facial recognition.
 That means that not only will your camera tell you there’s a person at the door, but over time, it can tell you who it is!
 The flip side of familiar face alerts is unfamiliar face alerts, meaning your camera can tell you if someone you don’t know is at your door.